dadi/api/docs/endpoints.md

         "sortOrder": 1
     }

-It is be possible to override these values using parameters at the point of API query (see [Querying a collection](https://github.com/bantam-framework/serama/blob/master/docs/querying.md)).
+It is possible to override these values using parameters at the point of API query (see [Querying a collection](https://github.com/bantam-framework/serama/blob/master/docs/querying.md)).

 #### Validation